Hydrodynamics in the Carrollian regime: Discussion and outlook

 Another notable question to ponder over is what happens to the entropy current in the Carrollian regime.
 In the construction of relativistic hydrodynamic theories, the entropy current plays an important role in imposing constraints on the various transport parameters present in the constitutive relations of the conserved currents \cite{Loganayagam:2008is, Romatschke:2009kr, Bhattacharyya:2012nq, Bhattacharyya:2013lha, Bhattacharyya:2014bha}.
 These constraints follow by demanding the positive semidefiniteness of the onshell divergence of the entropy current, which is equivalent to demanding the second law of thermodynamics being locally satisfied by the system.
-However, so far, in the construction of Carroll hydrodynamics, the entropy current has not played a significant role, primarily because most of the derivations have been based on taking the $c\to 0$ limit of relativistic hydrodynamics, where the transport parameters have already been constrained.
-However, in a first principles construction of Carroll hydrodynamics, using for instance the PUL variables, one may have to exploit the entropy current to constrain the transport parameters.
-Such an approach will in particular allow one to explore the possibility of purely Carrollian transport parameters, ones which may not be arrived at by the $c\to 0$ limit from a relativistic counterpart.
+In the construction of Carroll hydrodynamics using the $c\to 0$ limit of relativistic hydrodynamics the transport parameters are automatically constrained, at least at the leading order.
+However, in a first principles construction of Carroll hydrodynamics, using for instance the PUL variables, one has to exploit the entropy current to constrain the transport parameters.
+Such an approach can in particular allow one to explore the possibility of purely Carrollian transport parameters, ones which may not be arrived at by the $c\to 0$ limit from a relativistic counterpart.
+The first steps along this direction have been taken in \cite{Armas:2023dcz}, where the authors construct a more general class of Carroll fluids, with 12 independent transport parameters at the first order in the hydrodynamic derivative expansion.
 It would further be interesting to think about the entropy current in light of the emergence of Carroll hydrodynamics on the horizons of black holes \cite{Donnay:2019jiz}, and possible connections of such scenarios with holography \cite{Bhattacharyya:2008xc}.

+Finally, it would be interesting to work out the symmetry properties of various terms that arise in the Carrollian regime.
+In the strict Carroll limit, the symmetries are of course Carrollian.
+However, the subleading terms will exhibit departures from this.
+A systematic way to approach this problem is to look at the small-$c$ expansion of the Poincar\'{e} algebra itself, which in the strict Carroll limit gives rise to the Carroll algebra, but the subleading terms in the $c\to 0$ expansion of the Poincar\'{e} generators will have a different symmetry structure.
+This will have relevance beyond hydrodynamics as well.
+The procedure of Lie algebra expansion with relevance to the Galilean limit has already been discussed in \cite{Hansen:2019vqf, Bergshoeff:2019ctr, Gomis:2019fdh, Gomis:2019sqv, Hansen:2020pqs}.

 The above discussion conveys the fact that there are many uncharted directions in the field of Carroll hydrodynamics, which need further thought and exploration.
 We hope to report upon some of these directions in the near future.